jamesgarriss/onering/generation/README.md

     d.
 Record fatigue.

-5. Calculate and record remaining stats.
+5. Update the remaining stats.

     a.
 Calculate the scores for [endurance and hope](endurance-hope.md).